TomaSajt/stripzip-rs/README.md

 ## Features
 - remove top-level zip comment
+- remove duplicate file entries
+  - sometimes bad `.jar` files have those
+- filter out entries with a `glob` pattern using the `--blacklist` flag
+  - example: `--blacklist "**/*.clj"` (filters out all files with the `.clj` extension)
+  - make sure to use parentheses to not allow your shell to expand it for itself
 - zero out `last_modified` timestamp of entries
-- fix unset unix permissions of entries
+- fixup unix permissions of entries
 - remove all extra fields from entries
 - remove comment from entries